 Register Your Business

-Whether you’re a logo designer, sell t-shirts, or sell cheap WOW gold, you need to register your business with the government.
+Whether you’re a logo designer, sell t-shirts, or what have you, you need to register your business with the government.
 For you to register a name for your business, you will have to go the Clerk’s County Office.
 This will permit you to verify the availability of the name of the business you wish to establish.
 A document, known as “Fictitious Business Name Statement,” has to be filed 40 days upon Starting a Business in San Francisco.
 This document will serve as an indicator of your intent to open a business and will be the part of the process of officially registering your business.

 Obtain a Tax Identification Number